emericg/BoxMonitor/README.md

 BoxMonitor
 ==========

-A realtime Linux system monitoring using node.js
+A realtime Linux system monitoring using node.js with the Sails framework and d3.js for graphing results.